kihapper/AI_CityGuide/README.md

 # AI City Guide Game

 Play Demo here
-This is a project made for the workshop Trust in Play : http://trustinplay.eu/
+This is a project made during the one-day gamejam at Trust in Play : http://trustinplay.eu/